 Bath and Body Works Aromatherapy Line

-I’ve mentioned before that I don’t like to wear lotion sometimes because it feels too sticky, but Bath and Body Works’ Aromatherapy body cream is super light and smooth.
-Plus, the line’s formula in general is gentle enough for sensitive skin (it contains shea butter, vitamin E, and essential oils).
+I’ve mentioned before that I don’t like to wear lotion sometimes because it feels too sticky.
+Unlike a lot of other lotions, Bath and Body Works’ Aromatherapy body cream is super light and smooth.
+Plus, the line’s formula in general is gentle enough for sensitive skin.
+It contains shea butter, vitamin E, and essential oils!

 This body scrub has been so helpful for me when it comes to anxiety!
 After a long day of work, I’ll hop in the shower, light a candle, play some calming music, and relax!
 The texture is quite creamy, and its scent gives off a stronger, earthier feel than the “love” variety.
 I find that the eucalyptus essential oils are especially soothing.